 - Be at least 17 years of age by December 31, 2017, and not more than 21 years of age before January 5, 2018, with no children.

-- Complete the official application linked below and participate in one of the initial interview sessions.
+- Register and complete the official Royal Court online application and participate in one of the initial interview sessions in person.

-Students who met the qualifications listed above and who are enrolled in the schools listed here are eligible to participate in the 2015-2016 Royal Court Tryouts.
+Students who met the qualifications listed above and who are enrolled in the schools listed here are eligible to participate in the 2018 Royal Court Tryouts: